vineeshvs/lifeHacks/linux.md

 ### Using find
     * Recursively look for files with a specific extension find $directory -type f -name \*.in
+	* Find a particular file in a directory and it's subdirectories.
+(Replace 'python.h' with the file require by you). find $directory -type f -name python.h

 ### Installing Ubuntu (Credits: https://www.cse.iitb.ac.in/~aamod/ubuntu/install.html##repo)